FCR 2001 Duisburg: FCR 2001 Duisburg (2001–2013)

 On 8 June 2001, the women's football section split their ties to their mother club and declared themselves to be independent, taking the name FCR 2001 Duisburg.
 The men continued to play as FCR 1955 Duisburg, in the Kreisliga B. By virtue of this re-founding, there were hopes of better opportunities in marketing, so as to keep up with the leading clubs in German women's football such as 1.
-FFC Frankfurt oder dem 1.
+FFC Frankfurt and 1.
 FFC Turbine Potsdam.
 And they were also taking into account the growing professionalism in women's football.
 The club's regulations are based on those of male professional football, so in addition to the executive a board of directors was installed.
 Additionally the Stadtsparkasse Duisburg (a savings bank) was gained as the main sponsor.

 While the team were exercising their first year of independence, some unrest arose in November 2001.
 Trainer Jürgen Krust was suspended for allegedly sexually harassing a player.
 The accusations were later withdrawn and the suspension was consequently lifted.
 The team finished in third place for two seasons in a row and in 2002–03 Inka Grings became top scorer for the third time with a tally for the season of 20 goals.
 And in 2003 the "Löwinnen" made their third appearance in the cup final.
 Against the highly favored 1.
 FFC Frankfurt, the young team looked set to be participants in a goalless draw.
 However, in the 89th minute, Pia Wunderlich took a free kick in front of the Duisburg goal, which Martina Voss, who was playing the last match of her career, deflected into her own goal.

 For the 2003–04 season, the club moved from the "Am Waldborn" into the newly constructed PCC-Stadium.
-New players Silke Rottenberg and Linda Bresonik traveled with the German national team to participate in the World Cup in the USA, which was indeed won by Deutschland.
+New players Silke Rottenberg and Linda Bresonik traveled with the German national team to participate in the World Cup in the US, which was indeed won by Deutschland.
 In the Bundesliga, the team ended only in fourth place after a messy season.
 In the summer of 2004 three new talents, Fatmire Bajramaj, Annike Krahn, and Simone Laudehr were signed, all of whom were to become class players and internationals.
 With the help of the freely scoring duo of Shelley Thompson (top scorer with 30 goals in the season) and Inka Grings (25 goals), the Löwinnen reached second place at the end of the 2004–05 season.
 Grings was with the German international team which became European champions in summer 2005 and won the title of top scorer with four goals.